nitreojs/vk-cover-spotify-playback/README.md

 ![an example of how generated cover looks](https://i.imgur.com/0CsQrtL.png "generated cover in vk")

+## features

+- pretty fast render time because of `skia-canvas` (~100ms if we omit the loading pictures time)
+- beautiful-looking artists with their avatars right next to them
+- it looks beautiful in general
+- it may include amount of scrobbles from last.fm if you need so
+- yes

 ## installation

 you will need node.js >=LTS & typescript ~v4.8.4 installed on your system